 Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

-Different types of segments are available to connect between objects.
+Different types of segments are available as connectors between objects.

 Bridging is a visual indication of overlapping between two connectors.

-Orthogonal connectors take a smart path that avoids overlapping with nodes to which it is connected.
+Orthogonal connectors take a smart path that avoids overlapping with nodes to which they are connected.